Frontier Counts (FC)

 CANPASS telephone reporting system: It records the number of travellers entering Canada by private plane or boat.
 The CANPASS system also allows pre-authorized travellers, as well as special permit holders, to cross the border without interaction with a CBSA's agent.

 Overseas Summary Report: It is used to record the country of residency of overseas travellers who enter Canada at land and ferry ports of entry.

 There are various processes involved in the Frontier Counts system.
 Within each process, several edits and verifications are done.

 In the data capture of paper forms such as the E-62 Tally sheets, edits are included in the data capture system to minimize errors and evaluate the data quality.
 For the data capture of theE63 tallies, experienced personnel first evaluate the forms received, and define if travellers included in the forms are part of the target population, before doing the data capture.
 In the case of E311 Declaration Cards, a process is in place to proceed with the sampling of the E311 Declaration Cards, and the capture of certain fields for the sampled cards.
 In all of the steps, edits are in place to minimize errors in the captured field.
 For instance, in the case of country of residence of travellers, a comparison is always made between the captured information and a list of valid country codes.

 Finally, once the data are aggregated, comparisons to historical data, as well as comparisons to alternate source of information are done to validate the results.

-When there are data missing for a traveller category for a specific port of entry, manual imputation is done.
+When there are data missing for a traveller category for a specific port of entry, imputation is done.
 Historical data, auxiliary information and information obtained from comparable ports of entry are used in the imputation process.

 A monitoring system has been established to compare incoming information with information available from independent sources, such as toll figures, airport management reports, provincial road counters, etc. Irregular fluctuations in the figures reported by ports of entry may be addressed by contacting officials of the port of entry for confirmation and explanation.